samuelbalogh/aws-cert-dva-c01/README.md

 One write request unit represents one write for an item up to 1 KB in size.
 If you need to write an item that is larger than 1 KB, DynamoDB needs to consume additional write request units.
 Transactional write requests require 2 write request units to perform one write for items up to 1 KB.
 The total number of write request units required depends on the item size.
 For example, if your item size is 2 KB, you require 2 write request units to sustain one write request or 4 write request units for a transactional write request.

+### Optimistic locking

+Optimistic locking is a strategy to ensure that the client-side item that you are updating (or deleting) is the same as the item in Amazon DynamoDB.
+If you use this strategy, your database writes are protected from being overwritten by the writes of others, and vice versa.

+With optimistic locking, each item has an attribute that acts as a version number.
+If you retrieve an item from a table, the application records the version number of that item.
+You can update the item, but only if the version number on the server side has not changed.
+If there is a version mismatch, it means that someone else has modified the item before you did.
+The update attempt fails, because you have a stale version of the item.
+If this happens, you simply try again by retrieving the item and then trying to update it.

 ### Streams

 When enabled, DynamoDB Streams captures a time-ordered sequence of item-level modifications in a DynamoDB table and durably stores the information for up to 24 hours.
 Applications can access a series of stream records, which contain an item change, from a DynamoDB stream in near real time.